StellerSecurity/Stellar.Simcard.API/README.md

 ---

-### 2. No single global secret is sufficient to decrypt user data.
+### 2. No single global secret is sufficient to decrypt user data
 - There is **no master decrypt-everything key**.
 - Each plan derives its own encryption key from:
     - a secret master key
-    - the user-known plan_id
+    - the user-known `plan_id`
-- Without the plan_id, decryption is cryptographically infeasible.
+- Without the `plan_id`, decryption is cryptographically infeasible.

 ---